youngboy/engine-docs/source/schema-history.md

 <h3 id="apollo-schemacheck">`apollo schema:check`</h3>

-Check a schema against previous published schema.
+Check a schema against the version registered in Apollo Engine.

 ```
 USAGE
   $ apollo schema:check

 OPTIONS
-  -e, --endpoint=endpoint  [default: http://localhost:4000/graphql] The location of the server to from which to fetch
+  -e, --endpoint=endpoint  [default: http://localhost:4000/graphql] The URL of the server to fetch the schema from
-                           the schema

   -h, --help               show CLI help

-  -s, --service=service    ENGINE_API_KEY for the Engine service
+  --apiKey=apiKey          The API key for the Apollo Engine service
   --header=header          Additional headers to send to server for introspectionQuery

-  --json                   output result as json
+  --json                   output result as JSON
 ```

 <h3 id="apollo-schemapublish">`apollo schema:publish`</h3>

-Publish a schema to Engine.
+Publish a schema to Apollo Engine

 ```
 USAGE
   $ apollo schema:publish

 OPTIONS
-  -e, --endpoint=endpoint  [default: http://localhost:4000/graphql] The location of the server to from which to fetch
+  -e, --endpoint=endpoint  [default: http://localhost:4000/graphql] The URL of the server to fetch the schema from
-                           the schema

   -h, --help               show CLI help

-  -s, --service=service    ENGINE_API_KEY for the Engine service
+  --apiKey=apiKey          The API key for the Apollo Engine service
   --header=header          Additional headers to send to server for introspectionQuery

-  --json                   output successful publish result as json
+  --json                   output successful publish result as JSON
 ```

 <h3 id="choosing-and-endpoint">Choosing an Endpoint</h3>